pirsch-analytics/docs/docs/advanced/embedding.md

 * `ui=hide` will hide the Pirsch header and footer, leaving you with a cleaner dashboard
 * `mode=dark` or `mode=light` sets the dark or light mode for the dashboard.
 This will override the user's system settings
+* `lang=ja` will set the dashboard language.
+Provide an ISO code.
+Currently supported are: en, de, es, fr, nl, it, pt, ja